 - A pathname of a file to be joined.
-If either of the file1 or file2 operands is "-", the standard input is used in its place.
+If either of the file1 or file2 operands is '-', the standard input shall be used in its place.

-The standard input will be used only if the file1 or file2 operand is "-".
+The standard input shall be used only if the file1 or file2 operand is '-'.
 See the INPUT FILES section.

-The following environment variables affect the execution of join:
+The following environment variables shall affect the execution of join:

 - Determine the locale of the collating sequence join expects to have been used when the input files were sorted.

 - Determine the locale for the interpretation of sequences of bytes of text data as characters (for example, single-byte as opposed to multi-byte characters in arguments and input files).

 - Determine the locale that should be used to affect the format and contents of diagnostic messages written to standard error.

 - [XSI] Determine the location of message catalogs for the processing of LC_MESSAGES .

 The join utility output shall be a concatenation of selected character fields.
 When the -o option is not specified, the output shall be:"%s%s%s\n", <join field>, <other file1 fields>, <other file2 fields>

 If the join field is not the first field in a file, the <other file fields> for that file shall be:<fields preceding join field>, <fields following join field>